fbpx

 Chalk is primarily helpful on the sled pull and the farmers carries at HYROX as it provides added grip.
 Normally, at the entrance to those stations, there will be buckets filled with chalk for you to use.

 If you are anything like me, this chalk will be very useful as your hands can get very sweaty during the race.
-However, chalking up your hands is an easy thing to forgot to do when you just want to get on with the race as quickly as possible.
+However, chalking up your hands is an easy thing to forget to do when you just want to get on with the race as quickly as possible.
 I do, however, believe the few seconds you lose by stopping to do this is time well invested.
 If you lose your grip on the farmers carries, for example, and have to repeatedly stop to put the kettlebells down, it will eat into your time.

 No Reps